 Steven Klein and François Nars' new make up collection is not for wallflowers.

-The department store beauty hall is treacherous territory - always on the ground floor, so you can't escape without a fight.
-Scents from the perfume hall attack your nostrils without permission; copycat clinical-white cubicles look so sterile it's unclear where one brand's booth ends and the next begins, and girls with precisely made-up faces and readily-rehearsed lines dubiously try and sell you "the dream".
+The department store beauty hall is treacherous territory.
+Always on the ground floor, you can't escape without a fight.
+Scents from the perfume hall attack your nostrils without permission; copycat clinical-white cubicles look so sterile it's unclear where one brand's booth ends and the next begins, and girls with precisely made-up faces and readily-rehearsed lines dubiously try and sell you "the dream."
 Beauty is big business and it pays to be safe, but beauty brand NARS has never played by the rules.

 "Young people are more concerned with having fun and having great experiences.
 Gender and sexuality don't matter to them anymore.
 I feel like older people are more concerned with it," Klein says.
 The seamless sensuality that laces Klein's work is what has made his images so identifiable and kept him at the forefront of fashion photography for more than two decades.